cuttlefishh/python-for-data-analysis/README.md

 ## Lesson Schedule

-* Course material is available as .md or .ipynb files by clicking on the lesson number below.
-* In addition to doing the readings, please follow along writing code (this is integral to the Shaw readings), and do any Study Drills (Shaw) and Chapter Quizzes (Lutz).
+Lessons are available as .md or .ipynb files by clicking on the lesson numbers below.
+Readings should be completed while typing out the code (this is integral to the Shaw readings) and doing any Study Drills (Shaw) and Chapter Quizzes (Lutz).

 Lesson	|	Title	|	Readings	|	Topics	|	Assignment
 -----	|	-----	|	-----	|	-----	|	-----